nhosoi/ansible_collections/fedora/system_roles/roles/rsyslog/README.md

 ## Rsyslog Provider

-This sub-tree contains the fedora.system_roles.__rsyslog implementation.
+This sub-tree contains the fedora.system_roles.rsyslog implementation.

 Rsyslog specific configuration will be described here if any.